2 Labeling Solutions for Warehouse Inventory Location Flexibility

 Keeping Pace with Identification Labels

-“In today’s environment, warehouse storage racking is more likely to need new identification labels as items are shifted to accommodate changes in product velocity, promotions and seasonality,” said John Regner, an ID Label business development manager.
+“In today’s environment, warehouse storage racking is more likely to need new identification labels as items are shifted to accommodate changes in product velocity, promotions and seasonality,” said Scott Bender, ID Label’s vice president of sales.
 “It can be a real challenge for DC managers to continually maximize their inventory throughput and operational efficiencies.”

 “In today’s environment, warehouse storage racking is more likely to need new identification labels as items are shifted to accommodate changes in product velocity, promotions and seasonality.
 It can be a real challenge for DC managers to continually maximize their inventory throughput and operational efficiencies.”